dsmolero/docker-compose-lamp/README.md

 docker-compose up -d
 ```

+Wait a few moments for the mysql database server to stabilize.

 Your LAMP stack is now ready!!
-You can access it via `http://localhost`.
+You can access it via `http://dockerhost`.

 ## Configuration